A Brief History of Manning, Wardle & Co

 Manning Wardle’s designs and goodwill were taken over by neighbouring firm Kitson & Co, who themselves didn’t survive the inter-war downturn.
 The designs and goodwill were then passed on once more in 1938 to Robert Stephenson & Hawthorne of Darlington.
 A number of the Manning Wardle designed locos were produced after the firm ceased to exist, 23 by Kitson and 5 by RSH, these were mostly 0-6-0STs

 Looking sadly neglected in recent times, this is the former works office of Manning Wardle.
-After the company closed the works were partially used by next door neighbour Hunslet Engine Co, as well as other industrial users.
+(Though thankfully the building is now being refurbished) After the company closed the works were partially used by next door neighbour Hunslet Engine Co, as well as other industrial users.
 In World War II, like so many engine-making facilities in the area, it was used for munitions manufacture.
 When J&H McLaren took over the service work for John Fowler traction engines and steam rollers this work was carried out in a part of the Boyne engine works.
 Finally part of the Manning Wardle works was modernised when Hunslet Engine Co produced the class 323 electric units in the 1990s.
 With the demise of Hunslet Engine Co the site is now simply the car park for an electronics firm that has taken over the former Hunslet works, only the former offices and the gateposts still stand.
 Due to their rugged construction many Manning Wardle locomotives have survived and can still be seen operating.
 About a mile from their birthplace the Middleton Railway operates a couple of Manning Wardles.
-Somewhat further away the Kroderbane in Norway also has a pair of Mannings At the Great Central Railway (Nottingham) a group is restoring a collection of the engines like those once used to build the line.
+Somewhat further away the Kroderbane in Norway also has a pair of Mannings.
+At the Great Central Railway (Nottingham) a group is restoring a collection of the engines like those once used to build the line.
 In spite of over 80 years having past since the last locomotive left the Boyne Engine Works there are 38 surviving engines around the world.

 Considering Manning Wardle turned out their last locomotive over 85 years ago there are still plenty of their locomotives in preservation in the UK and overseas.
 There are also a lot of surviving records from the works and it is still possible to put together quite a comprehensive list of Manning Wardle's output.
 Below is a list of surviving Manning Wardles, check out our database for the complete list.